USI-MSDE-SA-2022/software-architecture-model-tmshts/src/sa/model/index.md

     * To use Load Balancer and Directory in case that my default component is overloaded by many requests.
     In other words, in case of unavailability of my default component, the directory should use the first available component strategy.
 Consequently, the Load Balancer should forward the request to this component.
     The Stateless variant for Load Balancing is used because every request goes to any external component which is available.
 However, if the default component is available, the request goes there.
+    Since we are dependent on external components, we can not force them to register in our Directory :) Therefore, we have to hard code them in our Directory.
+There is no Registry step between external components and Directory.

 * What is the problem you are trying to solve?
     * Default components are overloaded.
 Hence the request must be forwarded to alternative external components.